chloerodd/Around-the-world-memory-game/README.md

 * As a player, I want a start game button.
 * As a player, I want to be able to input player names.
 * As a player, I want randomize the card every start to a new game.
+* As a player, I want to be able to only have 2 cards flip at a time/turn.